 Training Programs for College Graduates

-Firms in a broad range of industries have structured programs and pathways to train college graduates.
-These programs are often an excellent way for recent college graduates to launch their career.
+Firms in many industries have structured programs and pathways to train college graduates.
+If you're a college senior or have recently graduated, these training programs designed specifically for college grads can be an excellent way to launch your career.

 Industries with College Graduate Training Programs

-Common functional training programs include sales, retail management, operations, merchandising, research, analysis, human resources, project management, marketing, engineering, information technology, actuarial, and underwriting programs.
+Common functional training programs are available in sales, retail management, operations, merchandising, research, analysis, human resources, project management, marketing, engineering, information technology, actuarial science, and underwriting.

 What Employers Seek in Leading Candidates